moazafzal/campaign/README.md

 # CrowdFunding Campaign

 In that project we create a campaign.
-The Owner of campaign fix the minimum Amount for Contribution.
-Any user cannot contribute less then minimum amount.
+The Owner of the campaign fixed the minimum Amount for Contribution.
+Any user cannot contribute by less than minimum amount.

-User which contribute in campaign called contributer
+User which contribute in campaign to be a contributer

-After creating Campaign only Owner of the campaign will create a Request.In that Request Owner describe the Purpose, Amount and Recepient of Request.
+After creating Campaign only Owner of the campaign will create a Request.In that Request Owner will describe the Purpose, Amount and Recepient of Request.

-If half or greater than half contributer will approve the request then Owner Finalize Request and send Funds to the Recepient
+If more than half contributors will approve the request then Owner will Finalized Request and send Funds to the Recepient.

 ## Acknowledgements